akitogo/commandbox-minify/readme.md

 ## Versions
 0.4.1
-* fixing an error with YuiCompressor and inlime images
+* fixing an error with YuiCompressor and inline images

 0.4
 * added `box minifycss path/to/css/files/*` or `box mcss path/to/css/files/*` for compressing css files from a location